Scandia-Hus Case Studies -

 Contemporary Fireplace

 They visited a local homebuilding exhibition and met Scandia-Hus.
 They liked the team’s professionalism and after meeting managing director Derek decided to continue the scheme with Scandia.
-Derek was able to convert the plans to timber frame and partnered up with the pair to assist with the project financially, the development becoming a joint venture between the Gilbodys and the company.
+Derek was able to convert the plans to timber frame and partnered up with the pair to assist with the project financially, the development becoming a joint venture between the couple and the company.

 Timber Glass Staircase